Finkch/finchutil/README.md

 ## dump

-This command dumps the current cartridge in RAM to the specified folder on the desktop.
+This command dumps the current cartridge in RAM to the specified folder.
 If no folder is specified, it creates a folder called "dump".
 Warning: this command deletes preexisting contents of the specified folder.